dashaun/abstracts/rediscover-redis.md

 In this session we will introduce Redis, an OSS in-memory data structure store.
-We will discuss Redis as a database, cache, and message broker.
+We will discuss Redis as a database, cache, and message broker for your cloud native applications.
 Finally, we will demonstrate how to get started with Redis.
 The goal of the session is to provide an introductory understanding of Redis, and prove that RAM is cheaper than DISK.